-An assessment of our previous MSP environment resulted in a lot of red flags.
 In a world of hackers and cyber security, we needed to make a change and moving to SaaS has erased all of these issues for us.

 Moving to TechnologyOne’s enterprise SaaS has given us a more robust platform, and allowed us to deliver a cloud-first, mobile-first experience.

 We've now addressed a really important risk factor, moving from outdated, on-premise systems to an integrated SaaS solution.